Can you get poison ivy in your eyes?

 • The eyes may even swell shut in severe cases

-If your eyes swell shut, see your eye doctor right away.
+If your eyes swell shut, it is important to see your eye doctor right away.

 What should I do if I get poison ivy in my eyes?

-As soon as you realize you have a poison ivy rash, make sure to shower.
-You will want to wash off any oil that might still be on your skin.
-Cleanse with soap and water three times to completely remove the poison ivy oil.
+As soon as you realize you have a poison ivy rash, it is recommended to shower.
+That can help to wash off any oil that might still be on your skin, especially if you cleanse with soap and water three times to try to completely remove the poison ivy oil.

-Wipes made with alcohol can also remove the oil.
-Launder your clothes, and clean anything you may have touched with your hands.
+Wipes made with alcohol can also help remove the oil.
+It is recommended to launder your clothes, and clean anything you may have touched with your hands.
 Your hands could spread the plant’s oil to your cell phone, or other personal items.

 How long does poison ivy in the eyes last?